SDA-SE/sda-dropwizard-commons/sda-commons-client-jersey/README.md

 ## Configuration

 All clients defined with the `ClientFactory` can be built either for the SDA Platform or for external services.
+Both SDA Platform and external clients are [OpenTracing](https://opentracing.io/) enabled.
 Clients for the SDA Platform have some magic added that clients for an external service don't have:

 - _Trace-Token_